jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 str.match( re );		// ["3. baz", "baz"]
 ```

 This works because I knew something ahead of time about the structure of the input string: there is always a numeral prefix like `"1. "` before the desired match (`"foo"`, etc.), and either a space after or the end of the string (`$` anchor).
-So the regular expression I constructed captures all of that in each main match, and then I use a matching group `( )` so that the stuff I really care about it separated out for convenience.
+So the regular expression I constructed captures all of that in each main match, and then I use a matching group `( )` so that the stuff I really care about is separated out for convenience.

+//TODO Kyle: "and either a space or the end of the string (`$` anchor) after." (move "after" to end of sentence)?

 After the first match (`"1. foo "`), the `lastIndex` is `7`, which is already the position needed to start the next match, for `"2. bar "`, and so on.

 If you're going to use `y` sticky mode for repeated matches, you'll probably want to look for opportunities to have `lastIndex` automatically positioned as we've just demonstrated.

-#### Sticky versus Global
+#### Sticky Versus Global

 Some readers may be aware that you can emulate something like this `lastIndex`-relative matching with the `g` global match flag and the `exec(..)` method, as so: